 Are there exceptions to boundaries?
 Yes, there are.
 Few boundaries are absolute.
-With my husband and I, there are times when we need to accept an important call, and for that, an exception is made, but generally, we honor this boundary.
+There are times when one needs to accept an important call, and for that, an exception is made, but generally, we honor this boundary.

 8. Love yourself first

 This means love yourself before you even go looking for a mate, and it means love yourself first every day of your life.
-It does not necessarily mean, “put yourself first”.
-Sometimes it is appropriate to put yourself first and sometimes it is not.
+It does not necessarily mean, “put yourself first.”
+Sometimes it’s appropriate to put yourself first and sometimes it’s not.

-But loving yourself first ensures you will come to the relationship (not to mention the rest of your life) with your proverbial cup full.
-If you have taken care of your own needs, you are much better able to help another person take care of theirs.
+But loving yourself first ensures you’ll come to the relationship (not to mention the rest of your life) with your proverbial cup full.
+If you have taken care of your own needs, you’re much better able to help another take care of theirs.

-And if you feel fully loved, by yourself and your unseen friends, you are not desperately seeking a mate to “complete” you, or trying to control a current mate into “loving you better”.
+And if you feel fully loved, by yourself and your unseen friends, you’re not desperately seeking a mate to “complete” you, or trying to control a current mate into “loving you better.”
 Needy is never attractive.

 Make your growth your first priority—everything else is created from there.